ValParCH/ValparCH/habitat_quality/README.md

 #### Threats.csv

-Values for the threats table (maximum distance of influence, weights, decay) were based on litterature review using the following studies
+Values for the threats table (maximum distance of influence, weights, decay) were based on litterature review using the following studies:

 MAX_DIST: Berta Aneseyee et al., 2020; Forman & Deblinger, 2000; Palomino & Carrascal, 2007; Shilling & Waetjen, 2012